golemfactory/golem-docs/docs/Ncreators/javascript/quickstart/quickstart.md

 !!! info

-    You can find detailed explanation of the above code here: [here](../tutorials/quickstart_explained.md)
+    You can find a detailed explanation of the above code [here](../tutorials/quickstart_explained.md)

 ## Running the script on Golem Network